Minimum-gain Pole Placement with Sparse Static Feedback: Solution algorithms

-Assumption \textbf{A4} is not restrictive since if there are any common eigenvalues in $A$ and $\Lambda$, we can use a preliminary sparse feedback $F_p$ to shift the eigenvalues of $A$ to some other locations such that $\Gamma(A+BF_p)\cap \Gamma(\Lambda) =\emptyset$.
-Since the system has no fixed modes (c.f.
-Assumption \textbf{A3}), such a $F_p$ always exists.
+Assumption \ref{assump:open_closed_eigv_disjoint} is not restrictive since if there are any common eigenvalues in $A$ and $\Lambda$, we can use a preliminary sparse feedback $F_p$ to shift the eigenvalues of $A$ to some other locations such that $\Gamma(A+BF_p)\cap \Gamma(\Lambda) =\emptyset$.
+Due to Assumption \ref{assump:no_fixed_modes}, such a $F_p$ always exists.
 Then, we can solve the modified MGEAP\footnote{Although the minimization cost of the modified MGEAP is $0.5||F_p+F||_F^2$, it can be solved using techniques similar to solving MGEAP in \eqref{eq:opt_cost}.} with parameters $(A+BF_p, B,\Lambda,\F)$.
 If $F$ is the sparse solution of this modified problem, then the solution of the original problem is $F_p+F$.

-To avoid complex domain calculations in the algorithms, we use the real counterpart of \eqref{eq:eigv_assgn}.
-For two complex conjugate eigenvalues $(\lambda_i,\lambda_i^{*})$ and corresponding eigenvectors $(x_i,x_i^{*})$, the following complex equation
+To avoid complex domain calculations in the algorithms, we use the real eigenvalue assignment constraint \eqref{eq:eigv_assgn_real}.
+For convenience, we use a slight abuse of notation to denote $X_R$ and $\Lambda_R$ as $X$ and $\Lambda$, respectively, in this section.
+Note that the invertibility of $X$ is equivalent to the invertibility of $X_R$.